girlscript/winter-of-contributing/.github/CONTRIBUTING.md

 Branch: `Android_Development` <br/>
 Folder: `Android_Development` <br/>
 The starting letter of every word should be in uppercase.
 Do not use spaces or hyphen(-).
 Instead use underscore (_) to join words.
-All branches and folder and sub-folder names should follow this naming convention to maintain a uniformity in the repository
+All branches and folder and sub-folder names should follow this naming convention to maintain a uniformity in the repository.

 <br/>